PxlSyl/tailwind-nextjs-starter-blog-i18n/README.md

 - Fix author not displayed in the new postLayout.

+- Fix urls (remove /blog/fr or /blog/en to /blog/ )

 Everything else is currently working as expected.

 I had to make significant changes regarding SEO within the pages, but I ended up finding a solution that worked.
 Here is another possible solution for i18n integration: